 - Click IMEI information

-Stay up to date with the latest drivers, but make sure you’re downloading it for the right device.
+Stay up to date with the latest drivers, but make sure you’re downloading it for the right Seal device.
+Please select your device below.
+Your drivers await.

 Warranty & Repairs

 Need your computer repaired?
 Okay, let’s do it.
 But first, check out the terms and conditions of your Warranty.
-In most cases, we’ll repair or even replace your computer.
+Depending on your coverage, we'll repair or even replace your computer.

 If you have a general question, click here and fill out our contact us form.